-The Kyoto Protocol to the United Nations Framework Convention on Climate Change (UNFCCC), which came into force on 16 February 2005, specifies HFCs, PFCs and sulphur hexafluoride (SF6) as targets for quantified emission limitation and reduction commitments.
+The Kyoto Protocol to the United Nations Framework Convention on Climate Change (UNFCCC), which came into force on 16 February 2005, specifies HFCs, PFCs and sulfur hexafluoride (SF_6) as targets for quantified emission limitation and reduction commitments.

-SF6, although not a halocarbon, behaves similarly to halocarbons and is a potent long-lived greenhouse gas.
+SF_6 , although not a halocarbon, behaves similarly to halocarbons and is a potent long-lived greenhouse gas.
 Its emissions are almost entirely anthropogenic, and it is used mainly as an electrical insulator in power distribution equipment.
-SF6 current mole fraction is about twice the level observed in the mid-1990s (WMO, 2014b).
+SF_6 current mole fraction is about twice the level observed in the mid-1990s (WMO, 2015).
 It has a very long atmospheric lifetime, 3,200 years, so emissions accumulate in the atmosphere.
-These emissions can be determined utilizing atmospheric observations of SF6 and the rate of mole fraction in inverse modelling (Levin et al., 2010).
+These emissions can be determined utilizing atmospheric observations of SF_6 and the rate of mole fraction in inverse modelling (Levin et al., 2010).

 Fig. 6.1 Time series of the monthly mean mole fractions of CFC-11, CFC-12 and CFC-113 at individual stations.
-Solid circles show mole fractions measured in the Northern Hemisphere and open circles show mole fractions measured in the Southern Hemisphere.
+Solid circles show mole fractions in the Northern Hemisphere and open circles show those measured in the Southern Hemisphere.